Tailwind CSS Outline Width

 Below is how you can set specific outline widths to an element.
 The following example demonstrates a card component with an outline applied using Tailwind utility classes.

-, etc.) to achieve different visual styles.
+You can modify outline widths (outline-1, outline-2, etc.) to achieve different visual styles.
 Similarly, colors can also be paired using Tailwind's outline color utilities.

 States and Responsiveness